matthewbdwyer/tipc/README.md

 ```
 By default it will accept a `.tip` file, parse it, perform a series of semantic analyses to determine if it is a legal TIP program, generate LLVM bitcode, and emit a `.bc` file which is a binary encoding of the bitcodes.
 You can see a human readable version of the bitcodes by running `llvm-dis` on the `.bc` file.

-To produce an executable version of a TIP program, the `.bc` file must be linked with the the bitcode for [tip_rtlib.c](rtlib/tip_rtlib.c).
+To produce an executable version of a TIP program, the `.bc` file must be linked with the bitcode for [tip_rtlib.c](rtlib/tip_rtlib.c).
 Running the `build.sh` script in the [rtlib](rtlib) directory once will create that library bitcode file.

 The link step is performed using `clang` which will include additional libraries needed by [tip_rtlib.c](rtlib/tip_rtlib.c).